 ‘Unable to verify your photo’ – What to do if you get deactivated after taking a selfie

-The automated system that compares your selfie to your photo on file can be flawed.
-You may be flagged and deactivated for being the wrong person even though you are the correct account holder.
+The automated system compares your selfie to your photo on file, but the software can make mistakes.
+Your account can be flagged or deactivated even if you are the correct account holder.

-If you get deactivated because of a rejected selfie, you can contact Uber or visit a Greenlight Hub.
+If you get deactivated because of a rejected selfie, contact Uber to ask to be reactivated.

-Many drivers report getting reactivated faster by visiting a Greenlight Hub.
-This is because the support reps at a Greenlight Hub have more authority to quickly verify your identity and get you back online.
+Many drivers report that visiting a Greenlight Hub is the best way to deal with selfie deactivations.
+Support reps at a Greenlight Hub have more authority to quickly verify your identity and get you back online.

 To prevent your selfie from being rejected, make sure that your camera lens is clean, then take the photo in clear lighting while keeping the phone at the same height as your face.